-Village of Arcadia /The Arcadia Heritage
+Village of Arcadia / The Arcadia Heritage

 Village of Arcadia

-side A Settled in 1833, Arcadia was one of the last permanent villages to be established in eastern Hancock County.
+Settled in 1833, Arcadia was one of the last permanent villages to be established in eastern Hancock County.
 Pioneers Ambrose, David, and Ephriam Peters laid out the farming village on the south edge of "Wild Cat Thicket."
 They found the resident Wyandot Indians friendly and helpful.
 Arcadia was incorporated in 1859.
 Soon after, the Lake Erie & Western, and the New York Chicago & St. Louis railroads entered the village.

 The Arcadia Heritage

 1833 First log schoolhouse

 1859 Arcadia incorporated

 1880s Two hotels, a drug store, a broom factory, and a handle factory in business

 1889 Coal-gas plant for heat and light